Alcohol and your health

 Pancreas

 The pancreas produces digestive enzymes and the hormones which aid digestion and regulate blood sugar levels.
-Heavy drinking can result in the development of acute and chronic pancreatitis (inflammation of the pancreas).
+Heavy drinking can result in the development of acute (lasting less than 6 months) and chronic (lasting more than 6 months) pancreatitis (inflammation of the pancreas).

 Fertility